timbaev/folder-properties-plugin/README.md

     echo $FOO

-Pipeline jobs can use step `withFolderProperties` to access them:
+Pipeline jobs can use step `withFolderProperties` to access them either inside or outside a node step:

     withFolderProperties{
         echo("Foo: ${env.FOO}")